chzylee/melty-frame-data-bot/README.md

 This bot runs via AWS Lambda hooked into a Discord bot via Interactions Endpoint URL.
 Python code from [src](./src/) is built and deployed via GitHub Actions workflows, and we update the code using a .zip package pushed to S3.

 PyNaCl was imported for verification with Discord via Lambda Layers.
-The Layer consumes nacl.zip from S3, which is a zipped PyNaCl installed and packaged on EC2 instance via Python 3.8.
+The Layer consumes nacl.zip from S3, which is a zipped PyNaCl installed and packaged on EC2 instance via Python 3.12 on ARM64 architecture..

 ### CI/CD